 But the Civil War would change everything for the family.

 On 23 July 1862, Morris enlisted in Company K of the 90th Ohio Volunteer Infantry, or OVI .
 Eleven days later, he was promoted to the rank of Captain, and became one of only 38 commissioned officers in the 943-member regiment .

 That his family was proud of his service was obvious; an 1862 newspaper article described how his father Jesse refused to help a man purchase land in Fayette County .
-According to the article, the man told Jesse Rowe that he was neutral, and refused to choose a side in the Civil War.
+According to the article, the man said that he was neutral and refused to choose a side in the Civil War.
 Jesse responded that there was no neutrality, and that every man “…must either be shot as a rebel, or take a gun as a Union man and go to shooting.”

 Morris’s injury was thought to be minor, but it was serious enough that he was sent home for a short time in early 1863.
-He later rejoined the 90th at Camp Cripple Creek in Tennessee .
-By then, however, his time in the service was coming to an end, over one year ahead of schedule.
+Though he rejoined the 90th at Camp Cripple Creek in Tennessee, his time in the service came to an end shortly thereafter, more than one year ahead of schedule .

 An Open Book?
 Not So Fast!